theprimarybrain/theprimarybrain.github.io/_posts/2018-07-10-First-Day-of-School-Picture-Books.md

   credit: Laurin Brainard
   creditlink: ""
 ---
+The first day of first grade is always a really fun, but hectic day for my littles.
+They are so excited to come to school, but they are always a little nervous since they don't know what to expect when they walk through my classroom door.
+I always have an activity such as a first day coloring page or a play-doh model on their desks to work on right when they come in so my students are busy creating while I welcome students and take attendance.

-One of my favorite things to do on the first day of school is read picture books to my students.
+After getting settled, one of my favorite things to do on the first day of school is read picture books to my students.
 Reading a book to my new students is a great way to help them stay calm and feel welcomed into our classroom on the first day.

 ![First Day Jitters]({{ site.github.url }}/assets/img/first-day-jitters.jpg)